close button for sidebar

 What is a PFIC?

-A Passive Foreign Investment Company (PFIC) is subject to strict and complicated US tax rules.
 Most non-US mutual funds, including popular UK investments like unit trusts or funds held within ISAs, are classified as PFICs by the IRS.

 The Problem with PFICs

-Investing in PFICs can lead to:
+For US expats, investing in PFICs can lead to:

 • Punitive tax treatment by the IRS